 - 1 ½ cup mini chocolate chips , or your favorite variety

 - coarse/decorating sugar for sprinkling

-Using a rubber spatula, carefully fold in the flour mixture until almost combined.
-Then continue to fold in the chocolate chips.
+- Carefully fold in the flour mixture until almost combined.
+Then stir in the chocolate chips.

 **Muffins are best if eaten the day of.
 Store in an airtight container at room temperature for up to 3 days.